SpringRole/springscan-documentation/source/gettingStarted/authentication.rst

 **Error Codes and Messages**

-	* 200: No Account linked with VPA
+	* 200: VPA verification was successful / No Account linked with VPA.
-	* 422: Values are Unprocessable
+	* 422: Values are Unprocessable.

 Court Check API
 ---------------